 Is a psychiatric service dog an emotional support animal?

 No. A psychiatric service dog (PSD) is trained to perform specific tasks to help its owner, such as retrieving medication during a panic attack.
 A PSD is considered a service animal and has protection under the Americans with Disabilities Act.
-PSDs assist people and are usually trained by licensed professionals, whereas ESAs relieve loneliness and help their owners with mental or emotional disorders.
+PSDs assist people and are either trained by licensed professionals or their owners, whereas ESAs relieve loneliness and help their owners with mental or emotional disorders.
+A psychiatric service dog can be trained at a comfortable pace without the need for expensive in-person training through an online PSD training program.

 Can I take my ESA to class?